-BAINBRIDGE CHAPTER, BAINBRIDGE Mrs. A. M. Youmans, Regent National Silver Honor Roll an essay contest in the schools.
+BAINBRIDGE CHAPTER, BAINBRIDGE

+Mrs. A. M. Youmans, Regent

+Bainbridge Chapter opens its meetings with the DAR ritual and the pledge to the Flag of the United States of America.
+American History Month was observed by sponsoring an essay contest in the schools.
 Five schools participated in the essay contest.
 One large medal was given, 15 certificates of award for essays and 2 awards given for lower grades.
 The parents of these students were invited to the February meeting of the Chapter.
 Spot announcements were made on radio about American History during this period.
 The DAR Good Citizen was awarded a certificate at Bainbridge High School and also Donalsonville High School.
 The chapter was represented at the State Conference, Continental Congress, District Workshop and the Fall Board Meeting.
 The programs have been interesting.
 They were on the Constitution, Conservation, Music, American Indians, Flag Etiquette, National Defense and others.
 One hundred and sixty pounds of clothing were sent to Tamassee and KDS.
 National and State dues and the President General's Project have been paid for 66 members; 17 members subscribe to the DAR Magazine.
 Two books have been given to the Donalsonville and Bainbridge libraries titled Membership Roll and Register of Ancestors of the Georgia State Society of the Daughters of the American Revolution.
 The success of our Chapter is due to the support of our dedicated members.
 A special effort has been made to meet the goals of the National and State Societies.